christian-posta/entra-agent-id-agw/entra-agent-cli/README.md

 ```

 This will:
-1. Authenticate using device code flow
+1. Authenticate using device code flow (or use cached token)
 2. Create the blueprint application
 3. Create the blueprint service principal
 4. Generate and store a client secret